 P.S. the studio is called Birchwood after Sam’s childhood home – beloved cottage of Jim Proudfoot, illustrator and general good guy.
-You can find his work in our (soon to open) shop.
+You can find his work in our shop.

 Ashley Terrace – 38

 Stopping in Slateford Road north of Ashley Terrace – 4, 34, 35, 44, 300

 There is a bike rack available 2 doors up.
 Ashley Terrace and the neighbouring area is now part of a Controlled Parking Zone and you will have to pay to park if not a permit or blue badge holder.
 It is

 free to park after 5.30pm.
 Please check ticket machines or the

 Our aim is recycle, re-use and re-purpose when possible.
 We will also

 try to use environmentally friendly products where available.
 Many paints are bad for the environment as they contain plastics, so we have put in place measures to avoid wastage and paint being washed into the drainage system.

 We're all for it.
 Bring us your ideas for classes and workshops for collaborations and arty get-togethers.
 We are always looking for new ways to support and encourage people into art no matter what their age or ability.
 From near or far we are keen to make connections with community groups and charities who could benefit from the power of art and making.